jforget/raku-Hamilton2/doc/Hamilton.en.md

 Therefore, the  initialisation programme adds a  small fractional part so that  when you  read the  values afterwards,  SQLite will  give you floating  numbers compatible  with Raku's  `Num`.
-When  displaying the graphs, there will be a  kilometer-scale.
-This scale is irrelevant for the dodecahedron, it is misleading  for the _Znutar_ spaceship of _The Awful Green Things From Outer Space_.
+When  displaying the graphs, the  kilometer-scale will not  be displayed.
+This  scale would have  been irrelevant  for the  dodecahedron  and it  would have  been misleading for the _Znutar_ spaceship  of _The Awful Green Things From Outer Space_.

 Extracting Hamiltonian Paths
 ============================